 Just as the Buddhas and transcendent destroyers of the past have dedicated, just as the Buddhas and transcendent destroyers of the future will dedicate, and just as the Buddhas and transcendent destroyers of the present are dedicating, in the same way I make this dedication.

-I confess all my negative actions separately and rejoice in all merits.
+I confess all my destructive actions separately and rejoice in all merits.
 I implore all the Buddhas to grant my request that I may realize the ultimate, sublime, highest transcendental wisdom.

 To the sublime kings of the human beings living now, to those of the past, and to those who have yet to appear, to all those whose knowledge is as vast as an infinite ocean, I go for refuge.